2021 Iranian fuel cyberattack: Scale and Details

 Iran's 4300 gas stations were unable to process payments.
 Initially, the Ministry of Petroleum blamed a technical error, though it was later revealed to be a cyberattack.
 Users trying to purchase fuel at affected gas stations received a display reading "cyberattack 64411" which is associated with a hotline to the Ayatollah's office which responds to questions about Islamic law, though a possible connection was not commented on by official Iranian agencies.
 Cybersecurity industry firms noted the similarity to a 2020 rail attack in which a similar message was displayed, prompting speculation of a possible connection between the two attacks.
 The previous attack was attributed by security researchers at Check Point to the hacking group INDRA, which claims to be an anti-government partisan resistance group.

 Digital billboards in Iranian cities were seen displaying messages such as "Khamenei!
 Where is our fuel?" as news about the attack spread.
 A group called Predatory Sparrow claimed credit for the attack along with a previous cyberattacks against Iranian rail assets earlier in 2021, although Iranian officials simply attributed it to an unnamed state actor.

+Consequences

+Following the November 2021 cyberattack, the refueling process at gas stations across the country faced serious disruptions, leading to long queues of vehicles waiting for fuel.
+This event sparked speculation that a new increase in gasoline prices was being planned.
+In response, the Minister of Interior denied any plans for price hikes in the early hours of the incident.
+Similarly, the spokesperson for the Energy Commission of the Islamic Consultative Assembly rejected the possibility of fuel price increases and urged the public to avoid visiting gas stations unless absolutely necessary.
+The failure of the "smart fuel card" system also disrupted the refueling process for the public transport fleet.

+On November 5, 2021, the Ministry of Petroleum announced that to compensate for the damages caused by the cyberattack, a compensatory quota of 10 liters for private cars and 5 liters for motorcycles would be allocated.